helmstedt/digitalpost-utilities/borger.dk/README.md

 Steps to set up a task to send unread messages to an e-mail address of your choosing
 ====================================================================================

+* Note: Currently I've only been able to run this for a limited number of hours.
+I will look into it.

 Step one
 --------